Redevelopment Economics at Superfund Sites

 - Annual sales revenue generated by businesses on site.

 - On-site property value and property tax information.

 - Other economic impacts that are unique to specific sites.

-SRI tracks these figures from year to year, to give a general overview of the national beneficial effects associated with Superfund redevelopment:
+SRP tracks these figures from year to year, to give a general overview of the national beneficial effects associated with Superfund redevelopment:

-SRI compiles Regional Economic Profiles to track the economic effects and benefits to the community at a region-wide scale.
+SRP compiles Regional Economic Profiles to track the economic effects and benefits to the community at a region-wide scale.

-SRI writes Beneficial Effects Economic Case Studies that allow for a site-specific approach to gathering more complete information related to reuse, employment and other economic impacts.
+SRP writes Beneficial Effects Economic Case Studies that allow for a site-specific approach to gathering more complete information related to reuse, employment and other economic impacts.

 EPA has created a brochure that highlights the Beneficial Effects of Site Reuse:

 EPA has created a Superfund Redevelopment Economics Notebook that discusses various reuse economic tools: